-Interpreter Services: The purpose of Interpreter Services, is to facilitate access to the courts for non-English-speaking persons, with a particular emphasis on North Carolina's sizeable Hispanic/Latino population.
-The program continues to meet the needs of the courts and non-English speakers around the state by helping court officials locate interpreters of all languages, including deaf and hard of hearing; assisting with development of policy and guidelines for interpreters, advising the courts on interpreter use, training court officials on cultural and interpreting issues, and by translating and distributing over 50 court forms and bilingual brochures on court processes.
-The program has trained over 900 prospective court interpreters and now has over 40 certified Spanish interpreters working throughout the State.
-Through Interpreter Services, North Carolina is a member of the National Consortium for State Court Interpreter Certification along with 34 other states.
-The program also has its own advisory committee made of court officials, attorneys and advocates from around North Carolina.
+Interpreter Services: The purpose of Interpreter Services is to facilitate access to the courts for non-English-speaking persons, with a particular emphasis on North Carolina's sizeable Hispanic/Latino population.
+The program continues to meet the needs of the courts and non-English speakers statewide by helping court officials locate interpreters of all languages (including deaf and hard of hearing), assisting with development of policy and guidelines for interpreters, advising the courts on interpreter use, training court officials on cultural and interpreting issues, and by translating and distributing over 60 court forms and bilingual brochures on court processes.
+The program has trained over 1,000 prospective court interpreters of all languages on ethics and skills and now has 45 certified Spanish interpreters working throughout the State.
+Through Interpreter Services, North Carolina is a member of the National Consortium for State Court Interpreter Certification along with 36 other states.
+The program also has its own advisory committee comprised of court officials, attorneys and advocates from around North Carolina.